empreinte-digitale/orejime/README.md

     // You must provide a link to your privacy policy page
     privacyPolicy: "",

     // Optional.
-Purposes configured below will be ON by default if default=true.
-    // defaults to true
-    default: true,

-    // Optional.
 If `forceModal` is set to true, Orejime will directly display
     // the consent modal and not allow the user to close it before having actively
     // consented or declined the use of third-party purposes.